Jackie Bradley Jr. Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to rank 24th in baseball in home runs surrendered (32 total, 1.4 per game).
+- Diamondbacks pitchers combine to rank 24th in baseball in home runs given up (33 total, 1.3 per game).

-- Nelson makes the start for the Diamondbacks, his fifth of the season.
-He is 1-0 with a 4.91 ERA and 14 strikeouts through 22 2/3 innings pitched.
+- Gallen (3-1 with a 2.59 ERA and 39 strikeouts in 31 1/3 innings pitched) makes the start for the Diamondbacks, his sixth of the season.

-- In his most recent outing on Friday against the San Diego Padres, the right-hander tossed five innings, allowing five earned runs while surrendering three hits.
+- In his last appearance on Saturday against the San Diego Padres, the righty went seven scoreless innings while surrendering two hits.

-- In four games this season, the 25-year-old has amassed an ERA of 4.91, with 5.7 strikeouts per nine innings.
-Opponents are batting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.